-(a) Registrations are ministerial actions for the purposes of Part 617 State Environmental Quality Review of this Chapter.
+(a) Registrations are ministerial actions for the purposes of Part 617 State Environmental Quality Review of this Title.

-(b) Registrations are not subject to Part 621 Uniform Procedures of this Chapter.
+(b) Registrations are not subject to Part 621 Uniform Procedures of this Title.

 (c) Registrations shall authorize both construction and operation of the listed emission sources at the registered facility.